bclynch/pomb-old/README.md

 - Auto add countries to list if in juncture while traveling
 - Add some button links to profile page to edit info on own profle page (aka link to place to update countries visited etc)
-- Look into search indexing (or lack there of...)
-- Contact page + about page
-- Add juncture type to model (hike, bike, vehicle, plane, run etc) - check
-    - Look at styling the data layer for various types - KML instead of geoJSON for styling
-    - Add little icon to juncture bubble for the type + timeline
 - Mobile usage!
     - overlays on hover need to always be there on mobile
 - Pagination stories home screen